ToBeDefined/TPreventUnrecognizedSEL/README.md

     - The name of the missing method;
     - The missing object method or class method.

+**⚠️Note: You can only use `TPUSELNormalForwarding`, some methods of the system use fast forwarding technology, in order to prevent overwriting system methods, you can only use the normal forwarding**

+**⚠️Note: TPUSELFastForwarding is for reference only and is not to be used**

 ### Installation

 #### Source File

-The source file contains two module directories: `TPUSELFastForwarding` and `TPUSELNormalForwarding`; Drag all the files inside the `Sources` folder in the corresponding module directory into you project.
+The source file contains two module directories: `TPUSELNormalForwarding` ~~and `TPUSELFastForwarding`~~ (some methods of the system use fast forwarding technology, in order to prevent overwriting system methods, you can only use the normal forwarding) ; Drag all the files inside the `Sources` folder in the corresponding module directory into you project.

-**Note: you can only use one of the modules to use, the module directory corresponding to all the files inside the Sources file can be dragged into the project.**
+**⚠️Note: you can only use `TPUSELNormalForwarding`, the module directory corresponding to all the files inside the Sources file can be dragged into the project.**

 #### CocoaPods